-Automotive coatings revenue increased from the previous year despite the supply shortage of semiconductor chips and other factors due mainly to a rebound in automobile production and the flow-through of price increases.
-In the decorative paints business, revenue in the TUC business increased by 10% (in local currency) driven by the flow-through of price increases and strong sales in Tier 3-6 cities.
-Revenue in the TUB business decreased by 14% (in local currency) due to soft demand in the real estate market.
-Industrial coatings revenue decreased due to weak sales in all business segments including coil coatings due to the pandemic.
-Consequently, revenue increased by 18.9% to JPY450.7 bn.
+Automotive coatings revenue increased from the previous year Since b despite the supply shortage of semiconductor chips and other FY2014 factors due mainly to a rebound in automobile production and team de the flow-through of price increases.
+In the decorative paints consiste business, revenue in the TUC business increased by 10% high reli and strong sales in Tier 3-6 cities.
+Revenue in the TUB reliabilit business decreased by 14% (in local currency) due to soft already demand in the real estate market.
+Industrial coatings revenue to prom decreased due to weak sales in all business segments needs, including coil coatings due to the pandemic.
+Consequently, network revenue increased by 18.9% to JPY450.7 bn. stakehor